GCP Deployment

 - Use Compute Engine sustained use discounts (automatic)

-- Set up budget alerts in the Google Cloud Console
+- Set up budget alerts in Google Cloud Console